SaiVamshiBurugu/Crop_Advisor_Project/README.md

 An interactive web application that predicts the **best crop to grow** based on soil and environmental conditions.
 This project integrates a **Random Forest Machine Learning model** with a **Streamlit web interface**, providing farmers, researchers, and agricultural planners with data-driven crop recommendations.

+Check the App Realtime Using this Link : https://cropadvisorproject-mg3y6edds6bymnannfvaml.streamlit.app/
 ---

 ## 📘 Overview